 While the long stroke piston system works, it isn’t ideal for every situation.
 The added mass of the piston attached to the bolt carrier slows down the cyclic rate of the gun, and can lead to increased felt recoil.
 There was a demand for a system that had the same basic concepts, but could be used for much lighter firearms and quicker cyclic rates.
 The man who first designed such a system was a bootlegging murderer who built his firearms while in prison: David “Carbine” Williams.

-When the gun fires, the expanding gasses act on the piston and force it backwards just like in the long stroke design.
+When the gun fires, the expanding gasses apply kinetic energy to the piston and force it backwards just like in the long stroke system.
 Also like the long stroke design, the piston directly acts on the bolt carrier and forces it rearwards as well.
 That’s where the similarities stop, though.
 The piston only moves back about an inch or so, imparting all of the required energy in a short period of time, and then it stops.
 Once the piston stops moving, the bolt carrier continues moving rearwards due to the momentum it still has from that initial shove.
-That momentum carries the bolt carrier through the rest of the reloading cycle, and then everything marries up once more when the bolt slams home.
+That momentum carries the bolt carrier through the rest of the semi-automatic or automatic reloading cycle, and then everything marries up once more when the bolt slams home.